ahmadshakir21/Quiz-App/README.md

 ## Author

- Ahmad Shakir : This is my github -------> https://github.com/ahmadshakir21
+ [ahmadshakir21] : This is my github -------> https://github.com/ahmadshakir21